mlovat3/idea-120-responses-mlovat3/README.md

 This smart (r)evolution makes me think;

-Am I crazy for thinking it is too “life like”?
+Am I crazy for thinking it is too “lifelike”?

 I want to know;